This summer do something historic.

-Taking the train to Paris through the Chunnel, students witness the splendor of Mucha’s Art Nouveau at the Canavalet Museum and Daumier’s playful clay caricatures at the Musée d’Orsay.
-With afternoons in the Louvre and lunch along the Seine, Paris is breathtaking night and day.
-(Students' sketchbooks are likely to fill before their camera flash cards!)
+The adventure then moves to Paris via Eurostar train through the Chunnel.
+In Paris, we witness the splendor of Mucha’s Art Nouveau at the Carnavalet Museum and Daumier’s playful clay caricatures at the Musée d’Orsay.
+With afternoons in the Louvre and lunch along the Seine, Paris is stunning both day and night.

-The Franco-Belgium style of comics (bande dessinée) offers new frames of reference for the aspiring graphic novelist.
-After browsing in comics and graphic emporiums and bookstores filled with titles not available in the United States, students meet some of the artists behind the products on the shelves.
+In Paris, the Franco-Belgium style of comics (bande dessinée) offers new frames of reference for the aspiring graphic novelist.
+Comics and graphic novel emporiums and bookstores are filled with titles unavailable in the United States -- and afterwards we visit the studios of some of the comics’ creators.

-Tracking the old and the new through the streets of London and Paris, participants gain insight into how art has evolved over time.
-This inspirational environment also serves to cultivate and enliven their artistic palette and broaden and clarify their personal vision.
+In London and Paris, you gain insight into how art has evolved over time.
+These inspirational environments provide the means to cultivate, enliven, broaden, and clarify your personal artistic vision.

 About the Instructor

-Randy Chavez credits his first visit abroad as “the adventure that changed my life forever.
-It was on those cobblestone streets that this student discovered he was an artist.
-My fondest ambition would be to provide the opportunity for others to share that epiphany.”
+He credits his first visit abroad as “the adventure that changed my life forever.
+It was on those cobblestone streets that I discovered I was an artist.
+My fondest ambition would be to provide the opportunity for others to share in that epiphany.”

-For graduates, this course satisfies a gradwide elective.
+For graduate students, this course satisfies a Grad-wide Elective.

 Included in program fee:

-3 units, housing, local transportation, guest artists, field trips, entrance fees, and travel/health insurance
+3 credits, housing, local transportation, Eurostar passage to Paris, guest artists, field trips, entrance fees, and travel/health insurance

 Not included in program fee: